 - Q: Will my children enjoy a visit to the DSC?

 - A: Absolutely.
 There is much for young people to enjoy at the DSC, as well as much for them to learn about the care and humane treatment of animals.
 We do request, however, that all children aged 4 and younger be under the direct supervision of an adult at all times.
 It is difficult for the animals to see little bodies.
 In addition, please note that strollers and wagons are not permitted in the barnyard area.

 - Q: May I bring my dog when I visit?

 - A: You may.
-However, dogs are not permitted in the barnyard areas and must be kept on a lead everywhere else on the farm, e.g. picnic and parking areas and trails.
+However, dogs are permitted only in the picnic and parking areas and trails, and must be on a lead at all times.
+Dogs are not permitted in the barn or barnyard areas.
 If you visit with a group of people and choose to bring your dog, a member of your party will be asked to stay with your dog outside the barnyard areas.
 Please do not leave your pet in a hot car.

 - In the past, DSC staff and volunteers have watched dogs for their owners.
 We are no longer able to provide this service, and cannot watch your pets while you visit.
 Exceptions will be made for trained service animals.

 - Q: What is appropriate footwear for my visit to the Sanctuary?

 - A: You will be in a barnyard setting with loose animals, and you may encounter wet and/or uneven terrain.
 We suggest that you wear boots or sneakers.

 - Q: What should I wear/bring with me?